kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 1. View the available data source types for shortcuts.
 Then close the **New shortcut** dialog box without creating a shortcut.

-## Task 5 : Load file data into a table
+## Task 5: Load file data into a table

 The sales data you uploaded is in a file, which data analysts and engineers can work with directly by using Apache Spark code.
-However, in many scenarios you may want to load the data from the file into a table so that you can query it using SQL.
+However, in many scenarios, you may want to load the data from the file into a table so that you can query it using SQL.

 1. In the **Lakehouse explorer** pane, expand **Lakehouse** **(1)**, then expand **Files** **(2)** and select the **data** folder **(3)**.
 Confirm that the **sales.csv** file appears in the folder **(4)**.